City of New Orleans title block

 A view of the sun setting from the window of Amtrak City of New Orleans.

-I took this photo of the sunset as we passed through Mississippi from the City of New Orleans window.
+I took this photo of the sunset as we passed through Mississippi from the window of the City of New Orleans.

 A podcast designed to help you plan your trip to New Orleans

-If you’re considering visiting New Orleans, explore the Beyond Bourbon Street Podcast and website.
+If you’re considering a visit to New Orleans, be sure to explore the Beyond Bourbon Street Podcast and website.

-The podcast and website cover many insider trips to New Orleans and suggest activities beyond Bourbon Street.
+The podcast and website offer numerous insider tips for New Orleans, as well as suggestions for activities beyond Bourbon Street.
 A travel guide is also available!

 About the City of New Orleans Route